 8. Friends by Rob Lewis – Friendships are sometimes about learning to be flexible and accept others, even if you have nothing in common at first.
 As the story ends, those friendships turn out to be wonderful!

 9. You are Friendly by Snow and Strong – Sometimes explicit teaching is necessary, and this book does it for you.
 Empower kids to be friendly with others with this instructional book.

 10. My Friend is Sad (An Elephant and Piggie book) by Mo Willems – How can a Piggie show compassion and heartfelt concern for his friend who is down in the dumps?
 Children will relate with Piggie as he tries to figure out just what might make his friend Elephant happy.

 After reading these great examples of friendship, kids will enjoy creating a friendship hat with a few different ways that they can be a friend to others.
 Click here to check it out.

-Videos about Friendship
+Videos that Compliment the above Children’s Books about Friendship

 Your class will love these videos, each teaches valuable lessons about being a good friend and positive relationships with peers.